 IBM data analysis platforms

 IBM offers a suite of interfaces and tools for rapid and complex data analysis, which will be available to HE²AT Center analysts upon request.
-These include:

-IBM Watson Studio: A comprehensive data science platform that provides tools for data preparation, modelling, and deployment.
-Analysts can build and train machine learning models, perform data exploration, and create visualisations.

-IBM Cloud Pak for Data: An integrated data and AI platform that allows analysts to collect, organise, and analyse data at scale.
-It includes various services for data governance, data science, and AI model management.

-IBM SPSS Modeler: A powerful tool for building predictive models using a visual interface.
-It supports various statistical and machine learning techniques and integrates with other IBM data platforms.

-IBM Analytics Engine: Provides a scalable Hadoop and Spark environment for processing large datasets and running advanced analytics.

 Integration approaches

 To enhance the analytical capabilities, approaches to integrate data from IBM into the CSAG/UCT Jupyter Hub will be developed.
 This integration will allow analysts to leverage the strengths of both platforms: